RafaelParraCoelho/File_Data_Analyzer/README.md

-# CSV Analyzer
+# 📈 CSV Analyzer

-Um script em Python para analisar arquivos CSV de forma rápida.
-Ele gera um relatório com estatísticas básicas, gráficos e uma matriz de correlação (se aplicável).
+A Python script to quickly analyze CSV files.
+It generates a report with basic statistics, charts, and a correlation matrix (if applicable).

-## Funcionalidades
+## 🔍 Features

-- Leitura de arquivos CSV
+- Reads CSV files
-- Estatísticas por coluna (média, mediana, moda, nulos, etc.)
+- Column statistics (mean, median, mode, nulls, etc.)
-- Gráficos de distribuição e contagem
+- Distribution and count plots
-- Relatório em formato `.txt` ou `.html`
+- Report generation in `.txt` or `.html` format